5 Key Big Data Trends (2023 & 2024)

 Tetrascience is a data cloud provider offering the opportunity for scientific labs to harmonize all of the data from their instruments and systems.

-Tetrascience is a cloud-native data platform built specially for the scientific community.
+Tetrascience is a cloud-native data platform built specifically for the scientific community.

 Tetrascience posted a 111% increase in annual recurring revenue in the first half of 2022.